Azure/FTA-WelcomeKits/hybrid/hci/hands-on-lab/2 - deployment/lab-armdeployment/readme.md

 2. Step: Deploy using Azure Resource Manager template

 ### 1. Step: Prepare Azure resources
-[**READ Only**] As per [official Step 1: Prepare Azure resources](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-azure-resource-manager-template#step-1-prepare-azure-resources) you would need to **Create a service principal for ARB**
+[**Pls READ first only - for understanding**] As per [official Step 1: Prepare Azure resources](https://learn.microsoft.com/en-us/azure-stack/hci/deploy/deployment-azure-resource-manager-template#step-1-prepare-azure-resources) you would need to **Create a service principal for ARB**
 >!!!However the documenation should mention to : **assign proper role permissions to this service principal at subscription level**.
 Otherwhise deployment may fail. e.g.:
 ![ARB Deployment Role Permission on Subscription for ARB Service Principal](./images/ARBdeploymentRoleOnSubscription.png)